Spectral Image Tokenizer: Method

 which can be sampled one code at a time for generation. $T$ can be conditioned on a textual description processed by a transformer encoder for text-to-image generation.
 For training, we model the distribution of input codes as $P(\{\lfloor q_s \rfloor\}) = \prod_{1 \le s \le S}^{1 \le n \le N} P(\lfloor q_s^n \rfloor)$ and minimize the negative log-likelihood $-\log{P(\{\lfloor q_s \rfloor\}) }$ over the training set.

-Since we use different codebooks per scale, the same discrete token id appearing at different scales has different meanings.
-Thus, we use different token embeddings per scale in the second stage.
-For similar reasons, the last layer for logit prediction is also different for each scale.
+With different codebooks for approximation and details, the same token id might have a different meaning depending on its position.
+Thus, the AR model has different token embeddings for approximation and details tokens.
+The last layer for logit prediction is also different.

-For the generative applications described in \cref{sec:partial_generation,sec:upsampling}, we introduce mild changes in order to interrupt the generation after all tokens up to a certain scale are generated, and to start the generation with given tokens up to a certain scale.
+For the generative applications in \cref{sec:partial_generation,sec:upsampling}, we introduce mild changes in order to interrupt the generation after all tokens up to a certain scale are generated, and to start the generation with given tokens up to a certain scale.